Contribution of special needs schools to education sector focus of Lords debate

 - Baroness Barran (Conservative), shadow minister in the Department for Education

-Baroness Smith of Malvern (Labour), Minister for Skills at the Department for Education, will respond on behalf of the government.
+Baroness Smith of Malvern (Labour), Minister for Skills at the Department for Education, responded on behalf of the government:

 Watch and read the debate